How do I keep my notes organized?

 Since it is so easy to plagiarize unintentionally, it is very important to take good notes.
 When you are taking notes, you need to have a system so you can tell the difference between the following:

-Directions: Begin with #4, work through #6 below.
+Directions: Begin with #1 and work through #6 below.
+Then, click next.

 Practice your outlining skills with this online Outline Maker.
 Practice organizing main points and supporting details.
 Outlining will help you produce a well-organized paper.